LesFacilitateurs/tutorials/03-container-orchestration/README.md

 - Do the cURL test using the service Cluster IP and verify that is works
 - Update the manifest file to publish the service using *NodePort* type and verify using your browser
-- Update again the manifest file to use the External IPs this time
+- Update again the manifest file to use the LoadBalancer service type this time

 ## Go further